satorici/satori-docs/satori_help/docs/issues.md

 | `--page N` | Page number (default 1) |
 | `-q, --quantity N` | Results per page (default 10, alias `-l/--limit`) |

-Each row shows the finding ID, which you then pass to `issue`.
+Each row shows the issue ID, which you then pass to `issue`.

 ### Issue statuses